 🔥West Ham XI vs Liverpool: Confirmed team news, predicted lineup and latest injuries🔥

-David Moyes has taken some inspiration from Atletico Madrid’s approach to facing Liverpool ahead of their trip to Merseyside on Monday.
+David Moyes has taken some inspiration from Atletico Madrid’s approach to facing Liverpool ahead of their trip to Merseyside tonight.

-The Spaniards manage to shutout Jurgen Klopp’s side in the Champions League this week and inflict on them a first defeat in all competitions since a side of academy players lost to Aston Villa in the Carabao Cup in December.
+The Spaniards managed to shutout Jurgen Klopp’s side in the Champions League last week and inflict on them a first defeat in all competitions since a side of academy players lost to Aston Villa in the Carabao Cup in December.

 The Hammers opted to sit back and frustrate Manchester City at The Etihad on Wednesday and came away with nothing, but will have to go with more of the same on Monday.